benstraw/benstrawbridge.com/content/projects/content-adaptors/spotify/_index.md

 ## Spotify API feed

 These are some of the recent artists from Spotify.
+I made a taxonomy of `musical genres` so each genre has a page on ths site now which you may explore from the [musical genres page]({{< relref "/musical-genres/" >}}).

 <!--more-->